RaiderHacks/10-20/notes.md

 ```

- Notice how we didn't have to spin up a webserver to do that?
+ Notice how we didn't have to spin up a web-server to do that?